raganwald/raganwald.github.com/_posts/2015-08-08-monkey-patching-extension-methods-bind-operator.md

 end
 {% endhighlight %}

-That's enough for government work.
+Close enough for government work!
 So, the key question is, *Why should we write extension methods instead of functions?*

 ### the "oo" arguments against and for extension methods